The CNIB Foundation's team of senior leaders across the country are passionate about changing what it is to be blind today.

 John M. Rafferty, President and CEO

-John is the seventh president and CEO of CNIB, joining the organization in 2009 after an extensive career in the private sector.
+John is the seventh president and CEO of the CNIB Foundation, joining the organization in 2009 after an extensive career in the private sector.
+He is also the president and CEO of our two affiliate organizations, Vision Loss Rehabilitation Canada and CNIB Deafblind Community Services.
 John is a member of the C.D.
-Howe Institute’s Health Policy Council, serves on the board of directors for Accessible Media Inc. and in 2012 was honoured with the Queen Elizabeth II Diamond Jubilee Medal.
+Howe Institute’s Health Policy Council and the Board of Directors for Accessible Media Inc., and is chair of Vision 2020 Canada.
+In 2012, he earned the Queen Elizabeth II Diamond Jubilee Medal.

 Maria Ash, Senior Vice President, Business Support Services

 Maria provides executive leadership to a range of strategic functions including marketing and communications, property, people and culture, accessibility and privacy.
 Prior to joining CNIB In 2014, Maria has held leadership roles in the private, healthcare and not for profit sectors.

 Diane Bergeron, President, CNIB Guide Dogs and Vice President, International Affairs

 Diane is the president of CNIB Guide Dogs, bringing a lived experience to the position.
 As a guide dog handler for more than 35 years, she raises her voice to challenge stigma and support equal rights.
 In addition, as vice president of international affairs for the CNIB Foundation, she is actively engaged in regional, national and international initiatives that enable people impacted by blindness to live the lives they choose.
 Before joining our team, Diane held senior roles with the Government of Alberta and the City of Edmonton.